appsecnz/appsecnz.github.io/conference/sponsorship.md

-  - Lobby and stage-side banners are to be provided by the respective sponsors, must be free-standing, and their size is subject to approval by the OWASP New Zealand Day Committee.
+  - Lobby and stage-side banners are to be provided by the respective sponsors, must be free-standing, and their size is subject to approval by the AppSec New Zealand Conference Committee.
   - The conference venue includes two tracks, conducted in separate auditoriums; Platinum Sponsors may display one banner to the side of each auditorium's stage; Gold Sponsors may display a banner to the side of the stage in one auditorium.
-Gold Sponsors may express an auditorium preference, but final locations are at the discretion of the OWASP New Zealand Day Committee.
+Gold Sponsors may express an auditorium preference, but final locations are at the discretion of the AppSec New Zealand Conference Committee.
-  - There will be a maximum of four (4) sponsor banners displayed in each auditorium, with placement priority given to Platinum Sponsors.
+  - There will be a maximum of five (5) sponsor banners displayed in each auditorium, with placement priority given to Platinum Sponsors.

 **Promotional Items:**